ludensecho/AL-Lib/README.md

 # AL-Lib
-AJAX Loader Library
-/nWARNING: Currently doesn't work on GH-pages, going to figure it out later.
+WARNING: Currently doesn't work on GH-pages, going to figure it out later.